-I came to Lagos, Nigeria 3 years earlier as an international student.
-My time there was limited—but I had pushed this knowledge away and enjoyed ignorance instead.
+I had come to Lagos, Nigeria 3 years earlier as an international student.
+My time there was always going to be short—but I had pushed this knowledge away and enjoyed ignorance instead.
 Finally hearing the fact shocked me, and I was sad.

 Sometimes, the things we know will happen surprise us the most.

-I continued attending school for a few more months before leaving.
+I wouldn’t leave for a few more months so I continued attending school.
 I went on talking to friends, greeting teachers and attending class.
 It all felt like a hollow, temporary lie.

 So much I had worked towards was ending incomplete.
 The relationships I had nurtured and bonds I had made were going to be torn.
 I would have to start over in a new place.

-Regrets sprang up: ‘If only I had one more year… if only I had gotten to know that person better… if only I had worked harder in that class… if only I had joined that club earlier… if only—’
+Regrets sprang up: ‘If only I had one more year… if only I had gotten to know that person better… if only I had worked harder in that class… if only I had joined that club… if only—’